*Updated February 2022*

-- coming up with more elaborate things such as turning the cardboard box into a rocketship or even a teleporter (see explanation on this one below).
-Or making a dollhouse by adding rooms and levels.
+- coming up with more elaborate ideas, such as turning the cardboard box into a rocket-ship or even a teleporter (see explanation on this one below).
+Or make a dollhouse by adding rooms and levels.

-- decorating small cardboard boxes to make closet organizers
+- decorate small cardboard boxes to make closet organizers

 - make a “pet” carrier

-A 12 month old does know have the fine motor skills or knowledge that a 6 year old would have.
+A 12 month old does not have the fine motor skills or knowledge that a 6 year old would have.